Adzzzy/My-Movie-List-Website/README.md

 # My Movie List
-A website made in Year 12 IT in a team of 2 which allows users to make an account, log in, and create and view movie lists made by themselves and others.
+A website made in Year 12 IT in a team of two that allows users to make an account, log in, and create & view movie lists made by themselves and others.

 The website uses PHP, MySQL, HTML, CSS and JavaScript.
 XAMPP was used to create a local web server and database to develop and test the website on.
 The web app has also been containerized and migrated to a multi-container Docker setup configured with Docker Compose.

-The website includes fundamental security measures such as password salting, hashing using Bcrypt verison 2y, and the use of prepared statements to prevent SQL Injections.
+The website includes fundamental security measures such as password salting, hashing using Bcrypt version 2y, and the use of prepared statements to prevent SQL Injections.
 The database has also undergone normalization for preventing redundant data and improving data integrity.

 Input validation is also performed as part of the sign-up process, with checks in place to ensure correct formatting of email addresses, unique usernames & emails, and correctly typed passwords.